lucasvdh/laraveldkim/README.md

-Laravel 4 DKIM
+Laravel 5 DKIM
 ===========

-Sign all outgoing emails in Laravel 4 with a DKIM signature.
+Sign all outgoing emails in Laravel 5 with a DKIM signature.

-Check out the master branch for Laravel 5.
+Check out the 4.0 branch for Laravel 4 support.

 How to Use
 ----------